-Maro is currently executive producer and director of Soundbreaking: Stories from the Cutting Edge of Recorded Music, an upcoming eight-episode pbs series that explores the extraordinary impact of recorded music on the modern world that will make its u.s. broadcast debut on pbs this fall.
+Maro is currently executive producer and director of the upcoming series Soundtracks: Songs That Made History for CNN.
+Recently, she produced and directed Soundbreaking: Stories from the Cutting Edge of Recorded Music, an eight-episode PBS series that explores the extraordinary impact of recorded music on the modern world that will make its U.S. broadcast debut on PBS this past November.
 Soundbreaking was the last project produced by legendary music producer Sir George Martin.
 The series combines unprecedented access to some of the most celebrated artists, producers and innovators from across the music spectrum, with rare archival studio footage and an extensive soundtrack, to deliver one of the most wide-ranging series on the art of music recording.

-Most recently produced with jeff dupre A Path Appears, which followed pulitzer prize-winning reporters Nicholas Kristof and Sheryl Wudunn and actor/advocates Malin Akerman, Mia Farrow, Ronan Farrow, Jennifer Garner, Regina Hall, Ashley Judd, Blake Lively, Eva Longoria, and Alfre Woodard to Colombia, Haiti, Kenya, and throughout the United States as they uncover the harshest forms of gender-based oppression and human rights violations, as well as the effective solutions being implemented to combat them.
-The three-part series aired on PBS as a special presentation of independent lens in early 2015 as part of the highly regarded women and girls lead initiative.
+Previously, she executive produced A Path Appears, which followed Pulitzer Prize-winning reporters Nicholas Kristof and Sheryl WuDunn and actor/advocates Malin Akerman, Mia Farrow, Ronan Farrow, Jennifer Garner, Regina Hall, Ashley Judd, Blake Lively, Eva Longoria, and Alfre Woodard to Colombia, Haiti, Kenya, and throughout the United States as they uncovered the harshest forms of gender-based oppression and human rights violations, as well as the effective solutions being implemented to combat them.
+The three-part series aired on PBS as a special presentation of Independent Lens in early 2015 as part of the highly regarded women and girls lead initiative.
 Through heartrending, inspiring storytelling, a path appears takes viewers on a journey across the country, and across the globe, to drive home the universality of gender inequality and the roots of vulnerability.
 The series leads viewers to a deeper understanding of these critical issues and the proven methods of bringing about change.

-Maro was a producer of HBO’s recent award-winning feature documentary, Marina Abramovic: The artist is present, as well as the producer and co-director of Mann v.
+Maro was a producer on HBO’s recent award-winning feature documentary, Marina Abramovic: The Artist is Present, as well as the producer and co-director of Mann v.
 Ford, broadcast on HBO in 2011.
-As co-creator, executive producer and director of the ten-hour Carrier, she led eighteen filmmakers on a sixth-month odyssey in the Persian gulf.
-The result was called “enthralling” and “mandatory viewing” and earned the 2008 Emmy for outstanding cinematography.
+As co-creator, executive producer and director of the ten-hour series Carrier, she led eighteen filmmakers on a sixth-month odyssey in the Persian Gulf.
+The result was called “enthralling” and “mandatory viewing” and earned the 2008 Emmy for Outstanding Cinematography.

-Maro is perhaps best-known for directing and producing Frontier House, the six-part series which remains one of the highest-rated programs in the history of public television.
+Maro first became well-known for directing and producing Frontier House, the six-part series which remains one of the highest-rated programs in the history of public television.
 She also directed and produced the two-hour feature documentary Juilliard that aired as part of the emmy award-winning pbs series American Masters (2000).
-Maro co-authored the companion book, Juilliard, published by Harry n.
-Abrams, inc.
+Maro co-authored the companion book, “Juilliard,” published by Harry N. Abrams, Inc.

-Maro is founder and chairman of the MFA program in social documentary at the school of visual arts in New York City, and is a former faculty member of New York University’s graduate school of film and television where she taught for four years.
+Maro is Founder and Chairman of the MFA program in Social Documentary at SVA (The School of Visual Arts) in New York City, and is a former faculty member of NYU’s Graduate School of Film and Television where she taught for four years.